peaceabiodun/peaceAbiodun/README.md

 My name is Peace, i am a Frontend Engineer.

-- 🌱 I always have my hands occupied with diffrent projects.
+- 🌱 I always have my hands occupied with different projects.
 - 👯 I’m looking to collaborate and build valuable software products.
 - 💬 Ask me about anything that has to do with frontend web develpment.
 - 📫 Reach me @: abiodunpeace8@gmail.com